Beit Sahour: Jordanian annexation

 In the wake of the 1948 Arab–Israeli War and after the 1949 Armistice Agreements, Beit Sahur was annexed by Jordan along with the rest of the West Bank.

 In 1961, the population of Beit Sahur was 5,316.

 Israeli occupation

 Since the Six-Day War in 1967, Beit Sahour has been under Israeli occupation.
 The population in the 1967 census was 5,380.

 According to ARIJ, 52.8% of the village land is classified as being in Area A, while the remaining 47.2% is in Area C. From 1997 and onwards, Israel has confiscated hundred of dunams of village land for the construction of the Israeli settlement of Har Homa.
+'Ush Ghurab, a hill occupied by a military base until 2006, became the site of a development project.
+A restaurant, a climbing tower, a football field and a park were built on the hillside.
+The municipality of Beit Sahour also had plans for a hospital and a sports center.
 The mainly Christian Palestinian inhabitants are being pressured by encroaching Israeli settlements, with one housing development being ruled as illegal by an Israeli court in the early 2000s and, as of 2013, standing under threat of demolition.